Last Updated: Tuesday, December 03, 2024.

 b) Malta has a dual tax treaty in place with Spain ensuring that tax cannot be paid twice.

-Gibraltar and The Isle of Man may be alternatives for UK scheme members living in Spain who are younger than 55 but once benefits can be taken they do not offer the same tax efficiency.
+Gibraltar may be alternatives for UK scheme members living in Spain who are younger than 55 but once benefits can be taken they do not offer the same tax efficiency.

 To combat the effects of Brexit.
-Increasing numbers of UK pension providers are forcing members who are living outsiee the UK at retirement benefit age (55) to either buy an annuity (restrictive and poor value - nothing to pass on to spouse/partner or beneficiaries) or transfer to a QROPS.
+Increasing numbers of UK pension providers are forcing members who are living outside the UK at retirement benefit age (55) to either buy an annuity (restrictive and poor value - nothing to pass on to spouse/partner or beneficiaries) or transfer to a QROPS or International SIPP.

 To mitigate currency risk.
 You can choose to have your overseas pension in Euros thereby avoiding future fluctuations in the exchange rate.
 You can also keep it in Sterling or have a mixture of both.